 Exploitative debt is both wrong and dangerous.

 The injunction against charging a brother interest is clear here.
 What’s fascinating is that fact that God did allow the Israelites to charge interest to a foreigner, but he didn’t allow interest to be charged to a compatriot.
-This reinforces what we’ve been saying about debt and relationships: God forbid the Israelites from charging interest to each other because He knew that it would warp their relationship and cause disunity among the people.
+This reinforces what we’ve been saying about debt and relationships: God prohibited the Israelites from charging interest to each other because He knew that it would warp their relationship and cause disunity among the people.
 The principle holds true today: Exploitative debt is both wrong and dangerous.

-3) Forgiving others unlocks forgiveness for us.
+3) Forgiving others unlocks forgiveness for you.

 32 “Then the master called the servant in.
 ‘You wicked servant,’ he said, ‘I canceled all that debt of yours because you begged me to.
 33 Shouldn’t you have had mercy on your fellow servant just as I had on you?’
 34 In anger his master handed him over to the jailers to be tortured, until he should pay back all he owed.